satyaSK/QML-Nodejs-ChatChallenge/README.md

 # QML-Nodejs-ChatChallenge
-This simple app was created as a challenge submission.
+This simple app was created as a challenge submission in 2 days.
 It was created using Qt Creator, QML and Nodejs.
 The Challenge was meant to test adaption to new software.

 ## Install Dependencies
 ```